kuujo/vertigo/README.md

 of assisting users in making practical decisions when working with Vertigo.

 ### How Vertigo handles messaging
-All Vertigo messaging is done over the event bus.
-The Vertigo IO API provides an API very similar to the Vert.x `ReadStream` and `WriteStream` APIs for event bus flow control.
-When a message is sent on an output port, the message will either be queued or immediately sent.
-Internally, Vertigo uses *streams* to model connections between an output port and the input port of another component.
-This means that each output port can contain any number of output streams, and each output stream can contain any number of connections (equal to the number of instances of the target component).
+All Vertigo messaging is done over the Vert.x event bus.
+Vertigo messaging is designed to provide guaranteed ordering and exactly-once processing semantics.
+Internally, Vertigo uses *streams* to model connections between an output port on one set of component instances and an input port on another set of component instances.
+Each output port can contain any number of output streams, and each output stream can contain any number of output connections (equal to the number of instances of the target component).
+Connections represent a single event bus address connection between two instances of two components on a single Vertigo connection.
 Connection selectors are used at the stream level to select a set of connections to which to send each message for the stream.

 (See `net.kuujo.vertigo.io`)

-Vertigo ensures exactly-once semantics by communicating using request-reply with each target component.
-When a message is sent to a specific target instance, the output connection will await a reply from that component before removing the message from its internal queue.
-Since Vertigo messages are not ordered, messages can continue to flow even if a response is not immediately received.

-(See `net.kuujo.vertigo.io.connection.OutputConnection` and `net.kuujo.vertigo.io.conneciton.InputConnection`)

-In order to improve failure detection for any given message, Vertigo uses a custom *adpative event bus timeout* system.
-Adaptive timeouts allow Vertigo to calculate the expected reply time for each event bus address from historical data (using a window of several seconds) and thus timeout and resend failed messages more quickly.
-This helps ensure that output queues are not backed up during a long and unnecessary timeout.

-(See `net.kuujo.vertigo.io.eventbus.AdaptiveEventBus`)
+Vertigo ensures exactly-once semantics by batching messages for each connection.
+Each message that is sent on a single output connection will be tagged with a monotonically increasing ID for that connection.
+The input connection that receives messages from the specific output connection will keep track of the last seen monitonically increasing ID for the connection.
+When a new message is received, the input connection checks to ensure that it is the next message in the sequence according to its ID.
+If a message is received out of order, the input connection immediately sends a message to the output connection indicating the last sequential ID that it received.
+The output connection will then begin resending messages from that point.
+Even if a message is not received out of order, input connections will periodically send a message to their corresponding output connection notifying it of the last message received.
+This essentially acts as a *ack* for a batch of messages and allows the output connection to clear its output queue.

+In the future, this batching algorithm will be the basis for state persistence.
+By coordinating batches between multiple input connections, components can checkpoint their state after each batch and notify data sources that it's safe to clear persisted messages.

 ### How Vertigo performs deployments
 Vertigo provides two mechanisms for deployment - local and cluster.
 The *local*